ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- As mentioned we made use of config files.
 With the help of hydra after each run our configuration was saved in the outputs folder in a new folder based on the time and date of the run.
 Here one .hydra folder was created containing our hydra and config.yaml configuration.
-Furthermore, a wandb folder is created, which contains our requirements file used on that run, any models created, as well as a .dvc file to track the new pickeld version of our model and a data.dvc file such that we know what data file was used (this data file is then pushed to GCloud bucket).
+Furthermore, a wandb folder is created, which contains our requirements file used on that run, any models created, as well as a .dvc file to track the new picked version of our model and a data.dvc file such that we know what data file was used (this data file is then pushed to GCloud bucket).
 A clear improvement would be to not also store the model locally each time we run, but as the models are very small this is not that important.
 By logging everything that is written to the terminal we add another step to ensure that no information is lost.
 If we had to reproduce the experiment we would just use the saved model, the config file and use the data.dvc to find the data used in the GCloud bucket.
 As we also save the seed used we can acheivie exactly the same test-train split.  ---

 ### Question 14